INTRODUCTION

 We are the German premium brand manufacturer of quiet hardware components for gaming, workstations and desktop PCs.
 Since our foundation in 2001, we are proud to have more than 20 years of experience in the industry.
 Our goal from the very beginning has been to develop products of the highest quality that are not only quiet, but also extremely powerful.
 With a wide range of power supplies, PC cases, water and air coolers and fans, we have established ourselves as a leading manufacturer in this field.

 The brand new Light Loop line of AIO liquid CPU coolers by be quiet! is currently available in 240/360 models, black and white colors and follows the typical design we've seen countless times in the past.
-To be precise the Light Loop 360 consists by an 397mm long, 120mm width and 27mm thick aluminum radiator (complete with a refill port and a coolant bottle for future maintenance), three Light Wings LX 120mm PWM ARGB fans (2100RPM / 61.8CFM / 2.51mmH2O), 400mm long braided tubes, high-speed 2900RPM pump with progressive IC (for reduced noise) and a metal jet plate and high-density stack coldplate (for increased cooling efficiency).
+To be precise the Light Loop 360 consists by an 397mm long, 120mm wide and 27mm thick aluminum radiator (complete with a refill port and a coolant bottle for future maintenance), three Light Wings LX 120mm PWM ARGB fans (2100RPM / 61.8CFM / 2.51mmH2O), 400mm long braided tubes, high-speed 2900RPM pump with progressive IC (for reduced noise) and a metal jet plate and high-density stack coldplate (for increased cooling efficiency).
 The top of the pump features a plastic frosted grid design inside which be quiet! has placed a total of 16 ARGB LEDs something which also applies for each of the three Light Wings LX fans (adding to a total of 64 ARGB LEDs for the entire AIO) all of which you can connect directly to the bundled ARGB-PWM-Hub (enables synchronization of up to 6 PWM fans and 6 ARGB components).
 Last but not least for AMD Ryzen 7000 and 9000 owners be quiet! includes a mounting kit with an 8mm offset for optimal cooling efficiency.

 SPECIFICATIONS AND FEATURES